-Certain areas that are removed from the floodplain by using fill materials, would still be regulated as if they are still in a floodplain with respect to freeboard.
-This basically means that basements would not be allowed in those areas.
+- Specific areas that are removed from the floodplain by using fill materials would still be regulated as if they are still in a floodplain with respect to freeboard.
+This means that basements would not be allowed in those areas.

 The Community Rating System (CRS) Manual was revised in 2012.
 The City’s current program under the old CRS Manual has a Class 6 rating.
 This results in a 20% discount for residents with floodplain insurance.
 The City’s program is being reviewed with the new CRS Manual to see if it can be raised to a Class 5, which has a 25% discount.
 Only two other communities, both much larger than the City, in Colorado are currently rated as a Class 5 or above.

 Congress approved the Biggert-Waters Act of 2012 in an attempt to make the National Flood Insurance Program (NFIP) solvent again after the impact of Katrina, Sandy, and other large storms.
 The biggest impact is that some rates could be going up substantially, so keeping or improving the discount is seen as critical by the City.